Act for Kids

 This project acts as a strong, fort-like home for abused children.

-The Abused Children’s Trust (ACT) for Kids project at James Cook University in Townsville looked to the context of architect James Birrell’s late 1960s foundation buildings found on the campus.
+The Act for Kids project at James Cook University in Townsville looked to the context of architect James Birrell’s late 1960s foundation buildings found on the campus.
 Some of these are in off-form concrete and grey face concrete blockwork, with simple geometries and plasticised forms.

 In the public realm, these are fine qualities — firmness with an overriding sense of delight.
 These were thought to be suitable materials for the new building accommodating administration, day care and most importantly, a suite of therapy spaces.